Mregojos/TDC-Project/README.md

 # Testosterone Deficiency Prediction

 ## Objective
-* Build a classification model to classify Tetosterone Deficiency
+* Build a classification model to classify Testosterone Deficiency
 * Explore and visualize the data
 * Build and deploy a web app to classify Testosterone Deficiency